YTLogos/TaoYan/content/authors/alison/_index.md

 - Visitors
 ---

-I am a lecturer at College of Agronomy, Hunan Agricultural University (HUAU), Changsha, China.
+I am a lecturer at College of Agronomy, Hunan Agricultural University (HUNAU), Changsha, China.
 My Ph.D research work covers a range of issues: Population Genetics Evolution and Ecotype Divergence Analysis of Brassica napus, Genome-wide Association Study (GWAS) of Agronomic Traits.
 Currently, I am interested in Transposable Elements Insertion Polymorphisms (TIPs) in Crop Population and genetic basis such as SV, CNV and TIPs etc. Now my research focus on Crop Stress and Improvement.

 I am broadly interested in bioinformatics, data integration and visualization.